OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/README.md

 ## Development Environment ##

 The development environment for contributing to this project requires installation of Python, MkDocs, and Material MkDocs theme.
-Python 3 has been used for development.
+Python 3 is used for development.
 See the [OWF / Learn MkDocs](http://learn.openwaterfoundation.org/owf-learn-mkdocs/)
 documentation for information about installing these tools.